10 Practical Gift Ideas For Little Makers & DIYers

 Accessibility is key for a kid who likes to build and craft.
 But they aren’t going to necessarily be using a flipping workbench like we designed, so consider getting a designated smaller workbench for them.
 There are a ton of options out there, but I’m always for supporting other small shop makers on Etsy, and there are some awesome handmade kid workbenches for tiny makers.

-Or if you want to build it with or for your kid, then there are also several DIY kid workbench plans on Etsy as well!
+Or if you want to build it with or for your kid, we created DIY plans for a Kidβs Workbench thatβs adjustable in height so it grows with them!

 Ready-To-Go Activity & Maker Kits